smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Individual payslips
 ~~~~~~~~~~~~~~~~~~~

-Go to :menuselection:`Payroll app --> Payslips --> All Payslips`
+Go to :menuselection:`Payroll app --> Payslips --> All Payslips`.
-This method of payslip generation is commonly used to handle non-recurring payments (e.g. Payment in
+This method of payslip generation is commonly used to handle non-recurring payments (e.g.
-Lieu of Notice, Long Service Payment, Severance Payment).
+:guilabel:`CAP57: Payment in Lieu of Notice`, :guilabel:`CAP57: Long Service Payment` or :guilabel:`CAP57: Severance Payment`).

 #.
 Click on :guilabel:`New`.
 #.
-Select an :guilabel:`Employee`; their :guilabel:`Contract` are filled out automatically.
+Select an :guilabel:`Employee`.
+When selected, the :guilabel:`Contract` is filled out automatically.
 #.
 Add a pay :guilabel:`Period`.
 #.
-Select a salary :guilabel:`Structure` (e.g. :guilabel:`Employees Monthly Pay`)
+Select a salary :guilabel:`Structure` (e.g. :guilabel:`CAP57: Employees Monthly Pay`).
 #.
-The :guilabel:`Worked Days` tab automatically compute the worked days/hours and time off leaves
+The :guilabel:`Worked Days & Inputs` tab automatically compute the worked days/hours and time off leaves
    that are applicable.
 #.
 Additional payslip items can be added at this time (e.g. :guilabel:`Commissions`,
    :guilabel:`Deductions`) under the :guilabel:`Other Inputs` section.